FieldRobotEvent/virtual_maize_field/README.md

 | *fre22_task_navigation* | Task navigation, curved rows that get more difficult (eg. have more and larger holes) to the left |
 | *fre22_task_mapping* | Task mapping, field with random holes, bottles and weeds spread throughout the field.
 The cans, bottles and weeds have no collision box and are static. |

+> **_NOTE:_** For the `fre22_task_mapping` worlds, dandelion models are needed which were only distributed among competitors of the Field Robot Event 2022.
+They are not uploaded to Github since they cannot be open-sourced.
+If you don't have these models, check out the `fre21_task_3` worlds.

 Other sample Worlds:
 | Name | Description |
 |:---- |:----------- |